escapar/LeylineJavaWebInfrastructure/README.md

 > Pagination / Sort + Thymeleaf(including Controller)

-Smooth Integration of Spring Framework @Cachable and Whalin Memcached  [OK] (Check whalin_memcached Branch for usage example)
+Smooth Integration of Spring Framework @Cachable and Whalin Memcached (Check whalin_memcached Branch for usage example)

 ---------------------------------

+WORKING ON Use Cases And Examples.

 Planning :

 Basic Styles

 An Admin Panel in Angular Material

-Use Cases And Examples

 A CLI For both specs mentioned!!